 Review your company’s policies.
 To determine your company’s tuition support options, look in your benefits manual or check with the human resources department.
 It can also be helpful to reach out to other employees who have done something similar in the past.

 Become deeply familiar with our program.
-It’s important to take the time to research Design@USC in depth.
+It’s important to take the time to research the program in depth.
 Be familiar with the two “focus areas” you would pursue — the options are design, business or technology — and how that knowledge would supplement your duties on the job.
 You should also be prepared to provide your employer with the program’s:

 Highlight benefits to your organization.
 Prepare to articulate the specific ways in which our curriculum will enhance your performance as an employee.
 Explain how your newfound skills will complement current and future projects, help perpetuate the organization’s goals, and enable you to offer support and guidance to your colleagues.